Use Case

 Mail via certified or first class

-POST the PDF to mailbox.bot.
-Certified mail for formal offers that need proof of receipt.
-First class for introductory letters.
+POST the PDF to mailbox.bot with deal metadata, mail class, and any approval rules.
+Certified mail fits formal offers that need a stronger delivery trail.
+First class fits introductory letters.

 4